apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 ### Code Reviews and Continuous Integration

 All submissions, including those by project members, need to be reviewed by others before being merged.
-Our CI, Jenkins, should successfully execute your PR, marking the GitHub check as green
+Our CI, Jenkins, should successfully execute your PR, marking the GitHub check as green.

 ## Feature Proposals

 If you would like to see some feature in Kogito, start with an email to [our mailing list](https://groups.google.com/forum/#!forum/kogito-development) or just [pop into our Zulip chat](https://kie.zulipchat.com/) and tell us what you would like to see.

-Great feature proposals should include a short **Description** of the feature, the **Motivation** tha makes that feature necessary and the **Goals** that are achieved by realizing it.
+Great feature proposals should include a short **Description** of the feature, the **Motivation** that makes that feature necessary and the **Goals** that are achieved by realizing it.
 If the feature is deemed worthy, then an [**Epic**](https://issues.redhat.com/issues/?filter=12347334) will be created.

 ## Setup